 and sex - but I doubt her ideas, equations or high heels will ever catch on amongst

 At Lichfield dance festival in 2016 veteran caller Mark Elvins stressed the 'fun and flirt' aspect of Zesty Playford dance - as opposed to the perceived formality and correctness of conventional Playford.
 Playford dances are still well patronised - but it is a genre very much for older people.
 He didn't get much response from his Lichfield audience.
-Closer to home, Jane Thomas and Simon Maplesden (both callers at local clubs in the West Country) also often try to inject some lighthearted innuendos into their evenings - Simon sometimes exhorts dancers to 'feel the goods'.
-Geoff Cubitt - one of the UK's leading folk dance callers has been known to tell dancers to 'cuddle your partners' - but it's all so rare.
+Closer to home, Jane Thomas and Simon Maplesden (both callers at local clubs in the West Country) also often try to inject some light-hearted innuendos into their evenings - Simon sometimes exhorts dancers to 'feel the goods'.

 The dullness and inhibition that some self-appointed arbiters of dance etiquette would see imposed on all dance clubs and festivals is in stark contrast to what happened in Ireland (and probably in England) in typically 1910 to 1960.

 The 'social' aspect of dance is also important and is arguably a feature that made Gittisham Folk Dance Club so successful in its middle years when it was run by Douglas and Margaret Jones - it was in those days a club where people went to find friendship as well as dance.
-This will be covered in detail in my summary of helping to run Gittisham folk dance club.
-In many dance clubs, people just go to dance, exchange a few guarded pleasantries with other dancers, and then depart.
 In the middle years of Gittisham club there were home made cakes and other treats every week - all freely given and eagerly awaited.
 Other clubs have very little 'social' aspect to them but thrive because they offer so much 'fun and flirt' - jive clubs often follow this route to success being (so I am told!) essentially a 'pick-up joint' and not only for younger dancers.
 This too has a long history as a part of English Country dance.
 The potential for song and dance to combat loneliness is also discussed in detail in my summary of folk festivals in 2016 - simply because the ideas occurred to me at a festival.

 So - does the image of sheer boredom of English Folk Dance come simply from the lack of willingness to engage in what is a central theme of dance - flirting?
 It cannot be as simple as that - yet it is in my view a part of what needs to change.
-Other forms of dance such as jive and salsa that are more outwardly flirtatious attract hundreds of people.
+Other forms of dance such as jive and salsa that are more outwardly flirtatious used to attract hundreds of people.
 English folk dance clubs are lucky to attract a single new recruit each year.
 Contra dance is more overtly flirtatious: it is faster for a start and swapping partners is encouraged.
 There is also a lot of swinging - which can be done with partners quite close together.
-It is hugely popular at dance festivals yet very few local clubs of any size exist in the UK.
+It is sometimes hugely popular at dance festivals yet very few local clubs of any size exist in the UK.
+Of those that do, some have become infected by 'politically correct' and 'woke' ideology that includes gender neutral calling.
+In this, people can dance whichever role they wish despite their biological sex - and it has become 'impolite' to refer to people as either men and women.
+Hence they are referred to as larks and robins, or larks and ravens (people on the left and right of a couple dancing as partners).
+This suits trendy and LBGT people but does not make dance appeal to the vast majority - and some dancers I know avoid Bristol Contra just for this reason.
+Gender neutral calling is further discussed below.

 |One of the most admired and